-Facility Issues offers facility scorecard services to help you setup and use your facility metrics.
-We discussed why facility metrics are useful, how to identify the ones that matter most for you, and how to use dashboards and scorecards to organize these metrics.
+Facility Issues wants every organization to be able to use the wide range of facility related data they have in various systems to create an integrated scorecard for day-to-day facility management and strategic facility planning.
+We offer facility scorecard services to help you setup and use your facility metrics.
+(Prior pages in this series discussed why facility metrics are useful, how to identify the ones that matter most for you, and how to use dashboards and scorecards to organize these metrics.)

 - Combine data from multiple systems: CAFM/CADD/CMMS/IWMS, finance, HR, lease, safety, energy management, and spreadsheets

 - Prepare monthly reports in minutes without needing an analyst